SteveOGallagher/ultimate-banner-builder/README.md

 ## Workflow for building the banners
 ### 1. Create the Master
 - In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size.
-- run `npm run generate` to create the 'src' folder structure where you will build the Master version.
+- Run `npm run generate` (This creates the 'src' folder structure where you will build the Master version)
-- run `gulp` to create the 'prod' output folder structure where the final ad files will be automatically created.
+- Run `gulp` (This creates the 'prod' output folder structure where the final ad files will be automatically served)
+- Edit the code in the src folder to create the final working version of the Master ad size.

 ### 2. Prepare to apply your Master code to all required sizes
 - Once the client is satisfied that the Master banner matches the brief, ensure that `gulp` is no longer running.
-- Run `gulp master` to overwrite the base-template files to consist of the global work you've done to the Master.
+- Run `gulp master` (This overwrites the base-template files to consist of the global work you've done to the Master)
 - Complete the 'sizes.json' file's `dimensions` array to contain all required ad sizes.

 ##### If Google Display Network or static versions of the ads are required: